sahir-shr/SDI-Paste/animatediff/README.md

 [//]: # (Here we provide inference configs for 6 demo T2I on CivitAI.)

-We use the 5-RealisticVision style T2I checkpoint to generate the most realistic-looking instances.
+We use the 5-RealisticVision style T2I checkpoint to generate the most realistic-looking object instances.
 You may run the following bash scripts to download the checkpoint.
 ```
 bash download_bashscripts/5-RealisticVision.sh